asmodeus70/saltstack-elasticsearch/README.md

 So you can either modify the init.sls to pull the latest version from the web or just download your version of choice and modify the init.sls accordingly.

+I should also say that the kibana login details are.....

+User: admin
+Password: letmein

+You might want to change those...lol

 Enjoy.